Learn then Decide: A Learning Approach for Designing Data Marketplaces: Mechanism Designs for Data Marketplaces

-At each round, the auction prices $p_1, \dots, p_{n^{(t)}}$ are determined by \eqref{eqn:defofaucprice}, where the estimated density is obtained from \eqref{eqn:defkde} during the exploration stage ($t=1,\dots,\sqrt{T}$) and from substituting \eqref{eqn:defthetamle} into \eqref{eqn:defapproxfamily} during the exploitation stage ($t = \sqrt{T} + 1, \dots, T$).
-In both stages, the posted price is set as the maximum auction price, as defined in \eqref{eqn:defofmaxauc}.
-By leveraging historical bid data and structural patterns identified in the exploration stage, this approach improves the estimation of value densities for new datasets, leading to more accurate pricing in the exploitation stage.
+The resulting RDE density $\hat f(\cdot\mid\hat{\bm\theta}_{\bm b_{[1-\gamma_i]}^{(t)}})$ then replaces the KDE in the pricing: auction prices $p_i^{(t)}$ are computed via Eq.~\eqref{eqn:defofaucprice}, and the posted price is set as their maximum according to Eq.~\eqref{eqn:defofmaxauc}.
+By leveraging historical bid data and the structural patterns estimated during the exploration stage, RDE yields more accurate estimates of the valuation distributions for new datasets.